Office of the President

 Dr. Khoury is an educational visionary who is actively working with his team to make a Unity College education more affordable, accessible and flexible for students.
-The most recent curricular innovation is Hybrid Learning.
-Hybrid Learning combines a residential experience with either online or in-person classes.
-All the classes are offered in 5-week terms and 1 course per term allows a student to be full time.
-Unity College’s portfolio of SEBUs now includes: Distance Education (online), Flagship (4-year, residential), Hybrid Learning (online and/or in-person classes) and Sustainable Ventures (independent businesses owned and operated by Unity College).
+The most recent curricular innovation is the Technical Institute for Environmental Professions which uses a mix of in-person and online learning to offer associate degrees and certificates.
+Unity College’s portfolio of SEBUs now includes: Distance Education (online), Hybrid Learning (online and/or in-person classes), The Technical Institute for Environmental Professions (upskilling, retraining, job training for environmental careers) and Sustainable Ventures (independent businesses owned and operated by Unity College).

 Dr. Khoury serves on the board for the Maine Climate Table and Maine Campus Compact which is has 18 campus members from across the state of Maine and “whose purpose is to catalyze and lead a movement to reinvigorate the public purposes and civic mission of higher education.”
 Dr. Khoury hasn’t lost his passion for the sport that brought him to Maine either, although now he is just a Unity College sports superfan.
 He can often be seen on the sidelines of a Unity soccer game cheering and even doing a little coaching and in the fall he proudly wears his Woodsman Team Carhartt jacket when he is walking the campus or attending outside events.